rinshankaihou/refinedc/README.md

 ```
 Cannot solve sidecondition in function "add3" !
 ```
-Next to the messages, Coq goals are show to tell us what it is that could not be proved.
+Next to the messages, Coq goals are shown to tell us what it is that could not be proved.
 In our case, both goals are of the form `_ + _ < it_max u32`.
 That explains the error: the additions in our `add3` function can overflow (which leads to undefined behaviour in RefinedC).